arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 ```

 (please compare the above output of the `/_admin/cluster/health` API).
-The value of the `"server"` attribute should be the name of the DBServer
+The value of the `"server"` attribute should be the name of the DBserver
 which is one the pod which shall be drained next.
 This uses the UI short
 name, alternatively one can use the internal name, which corresponds to
 the pod name: In my example, the pod name is